emnify/product-docs/docs/events/event-types.md

 ### Quota used up

 Data quota volume is completely depleted.
-Exclusively for devices with enabled data quota management.
+Exclusively for devices with data quota management enabled.

 :::caution
 Once this happens, the data quota status updates from **Active** to **Exhausted**, and the device won't be able to consume from the data service.
-Established connections for that device will disconnect within seconds, and new connection requests will be denied until a new data quota is assigned or data quota management is disabled on the service profile.
+Established connections for that device will disconnect within seconds, and new connection requests will be denied until a new data quota is assigned or data quota management is disabled in the service profile.
 :::

 ### Data quota enabled

-Data quota management is enabled on a service profile.
+Data quota management is enabled in a service profile.

 :::caution
 All devices using this service profile need to have an active data quota assigned to use the data service.
 Devices without active data quotas will disconnect within seconds.
-New connection requests will be denied until a new data quota is assigned or data quota management is disabled on the service profile.
+New connection requests will be denied until a new data quota is assigned or data quota management is disabled in the service profile.
 :::

 ### Data quota disabled

-Data quota management is disabled on a service profile.
+Data quota management is disabled in a service profile.

 :::caution
 There will no longer be data service restrictions for devices using this service profile.